mui/material-ui/docs/README.md

-Demo project for `material-ui-pickers`
+Documentation website project for `material-ui-pickers`

-First of all thank you for taking your time to contribute us 🤗 To run the project do `npm start` from the docs folder.
-It would watch the `lib/src` folder and rebuild on change.
+To run this project just move up to the root and run `npm start`.
+Thus docs folder will watch for any changes made in `lib`

-Have a nice coding time 😉
+Happy hacking 😉